JoaoLace/note_sorting/README.md

 #### TODO

--Send the files to Google Drive
+- Send the files to Google Drive
--Make the return_subject() less sensitive
+- Make the return_subject() less sensitive
--Make GUI (not doing tbh)
+- Make GUI (not doing tbh)